mzattera/FuckBench/README.md

   4. For each sub folder in `<root>\test`, it will compile files contained therein, execute them and compare their output with corresponding `.ref` file, issuing an error when they do not match.
      This can be skipped with `-t` option from command line.
+  5. Providing the `-v` option, will print verbose output to console.

 If all of the above tests ran successfully, FB will be re-built and it is ready for a release.